-The use of LNG in vehicles is a tradeoff between the duty cycle (i.e. the time in operation) of the vehicle and the evaporation rate (boil off rate).
+The use of liquefied natural gas in vehicles is a tradeoff between the duty cycle (i.e. the time in operation) of the vehicle and the evaporation rate (boil off rate).
 In general the annual mileage of passenger cars is too low to compensate for the boil off losses.
-However, the direct use of LNG can be an attractive alternative for heavy duty vehicles, which travel high mileages in one go.
+However, the direct use of LNG can be an attractive alternative for heavy duty vehicles, which travel high miles in one go.

 Boil off (evaporation) losses in the fuel tank of the vehicle require a high mileage of the vehicle and make the direct use of LNG only economically feasible for Heavy Duty trucks.
 LNG has a much higher storage density than compressed natural gas, making it more suitable as an alternative to diesel fuel than compressed natural gas (California Energy Commission, 2006).
 However, the heavy duty trucks need to be equipped with a special natural gas diesel dual-fuel engines (Frailey, 1998).
 Moreover, sufficient special refueling stations are needed with a storage tank for the cold liquid natural gas.
 The boil off losses at the site of the fueling station can be compressed to CNG and be used in passenger cars.

-Status of the technology and its future market potential
+Status of the liquefied natural gas technology and its future market potential

-Contribution of the technology to protection of the environment
+Contribution of the liquefied natural gas technology to environment protection

 Figure 1: Investment costs for LNG production and distribution according to a Swedish case study (source: Petterson, 2006)